omgnetwork/ewallet/README.md

 ## Community efforts

 We are thankful of our community for creating and maintaining these wonderful work that we otherwise could not have done ourselves.
-If you have ported any part of the OmiseGO eWallet SDKs to another platform, we will be very happy to list them here.
+If you have ported any part of the OmiseGO eWallet to another platform, we will be very happy to list them here.
 [Submit us a pull request](pulls).

 - [Alainy/OmiseGo-Go-SDK](https://github.com/Alainy/OmiseGo-Go-SDK) (Golang)